 “That’s not country.”
 Country music has become the most popular genre in America, and it seems as though each and every individual fan has their own definition of “country,” and in reality, that’s how it should be.
-The term “country” is completely subjective whether you want to accept that or not.
+The phrase of “being country” is completely subjective whether you want to accept that or not.

 Fans got angry when they found out Sam Hunt wrote, and originally sang, William Michael Morgan’s #1 hit “I Met A Girl.”
 Fans said the song and delivery reminded them of a young George Strait with WMM’s version, but HATED accepting the fact Sam Hunt wrote the hit.
 You can appreciate the writing of a guy like Hunt without going to his concerts or buying his albums, but when you deny the talent, when you place your unsupported claim the song is not country, you are swinging and missing.
 Your point is not valid and has no substance behind it.
 Sorry, folks…